-To be considered for award, all proposals should include, as a minimum, the following information.
-All information should be presented in the order listed.
-Offerors should restate each item below and provide their response to that item immediately thereafter.
+To be considered for award, all proposals should include, at a minimum, the following information.
+Offerors should restate each of the items listed below and provide their response to that item immediately thereafter.
+All information should be presented in the listed order: